IvanBegar/drivingschool/README.md

 As owner of the school or administrator you can manage all information about school, like schedules, categories, groups, vehicles, payments etc.

 Branches:

-1.master - JDBC + Basic auth
+1. master - JDBC + Basic auth

-2.hibernate-branch - pure hibernate + Basic auth
+2. hibernate-branch - pure hibernate + Basic auth

-3.hibernate+spring-jpa - hibernate with Spring JPA + JWT
+3. hibernate+spring-jpa - hibernate with Spring JPA + JWT

 Front-end part of the project - https://github.com/IvanBegar/drivingschool-angular